alanelias/laravel-mix-api/README.md

 {!! \App\Helpers\AssetsHelper::pageScript() !!}
 ```

-# api commands and flags
+# Api commands and flags
 [see documentaion](docs/help.md)

 start with: